nkhllg/infovisu/docs/home.md

 We are only using the template for reference.

 To have your repository that can host your website and code, [create a new repository](https://github.com/new) and work from there.
-Make sure that your repository is public and do not add a README file.
+Make sure that your repository is public, and do not add a README file.
 You also do not need to add the `.gitignore` file and `license`.

 Then, clone your newly created (and currently empty) repository to your local machine.